Karnes Pro-Bono Project

 ABOUT: KARNES PRO-BONO PROJECT

-- Our biggest need is for Spanish speaking volunteers that are capable of “going with the flow.”
-If you are English only, we do ask that you bring an in-person translator.
+- Our greatest need is for Spanish speaking volunteers who are willing to serve detained families with a positive and adaptable attitude.
+If you speak only English, we ask that you bring an in-person interpreter.

-- We staff the detention center; Monday – Friday from 10:00 AM – 8:00 PM.
+- We staff the detention center Monday – Friday from 9:00 AM – 8:00 PM.
 The minimum volunteer commitment is Monday – Thursday.
-Please let me know if you are interested in staying Friday.
+Please let me know if you are interested in staying Friday. *Sometimes depending on need, we do not staff Fridays.

-- We now serve father’s and their sons.
-The families are extremely traumatized and untrusting to us at first.
-Volunteers must be able to quickly and effectively build a positive bond between the parent and child.
+- We now serve fathers and their sons.
+Often, the families are traumatized and may be untrusting at first.
+Volunteers must be able to quickly and effectively build a positive bond between themselves and the parent and child.

 - You will have our team as a support system, but due to the high volume of clients we try to help, supervision is at a minimum.

-- Every session with a family usually ranges between 15 minutes – 2 hours.
-It’s a high turnover rate with each family because everything is time sensitive.
+- Each session with a family ranges between 15 minutes – 2 hours.
+The word is fast paced because it is time sensitive.
 Volunteers must balance quantity and quality effectively.

 MENTAL-HEALTH PROVIDER TASKS